yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

-# 3D Cell Quantification Pipeline for the Whole Mouse Brain
+# 3D Cell and Pixel Quantification Pipeline for the Whole Mouse Brain
 - Created by the [Yongsoo Kim Lab](https://kimlab.io/)
-- README written and updated on 20231219 by J. Liwang
+- README written and updated on 20250415 by J. Liwang and S. Manjila

 ## Overview
-This code package is designed for comprehensive 3D cell counting using whole mouse brain images.
+This code package is designed for comprehensive 3D cell counting and pixel counting using whole mouse brain images.
 The pipeline includes:
 1. Implementing a supervised machine learning-based approach (ilastik) for automated cell segmentation via pixel and/or object classification,
-2. Image registration of serial two-photon tomography (STPT) stitched data to an age-matched reference brain template,
+2. Image registration of serial two-photon tomography (STPT) or light sheet fluorescence microscopy (LSFM) stitched data to an age-matched reference brain template,
 3. Registration of assigned and segmented voxels/"cells" to the reference space based on the common coordinate framework (CCF) system, and
 4. Transformation of anatomical annotations (from the reference brain atlas) to the sample image registered to the reference space.

+Previously implemented for:
-- Previously implemented for cell type mapping in the early postnatally developing mouse brain: [download preprint](https://www.biorxiv.org/content/10.1101/2023.11.24.568585v1.full.pdf) / [doi](https://www.biorxiv.org/content/10.1101/2023.11.24.568585v1)
+1. Cell type mapping in the early postnatal developing mouse brain: [download epDevAtlas preprint](https://www.biorxiv.org/content/10.1101/2023.11.24.568585v1.full.pdf) / [doi](https://www.biorxiv.org/content/10.1101/2023.11.24.568585v1)
-  - Here is a Neuroglancer-based [web visualizer](https://kimlab.io/brain-map/epDevAtlas/) for the generated data output from running this code package, allowing any user to freely explore and download the data.
+  - Neuroglancer web visualization of generated data and code output for [epDevAtlas Project](https://kimlab.io/brain-map/epDevAtlas/)
+2. Brain-wide connectivity mapping of the mouse dorsal endopiriform nucleus (EPd): [download EPd preprint](https://www.biorxiv.org/content/10.1101/2024.09.30.615899v1.full.pdf) / [doi](https://www.biorxiv.org/content/10.1101/2024.09.30.615899v1)
+  - Neuroglancer web visualization of generated data for [EPd Connectivity Project](https://kimlab.io/brain-map/epDevAtlas/)

 ## System Requirements
 > Please make sure the following requirements (ie. operating system, software, and tools) are downloaded and installed on your machine prior to code use.